CRI-iAtlas/shiny-iatlas/README.md

 ## Methods

-Methods employed by the app are described in [Immune Landscape of Cancer](https://www.cell.com/immunity/abstract/S1074-7613(18)30121-3) study and can also be found Methods descriptions displayed in the app (for example as seen in Data Description module).
+Methods employed by the app are described in [Immune Landscape of Cancer](https://www.cell.com/immunity/abstract/S1074-7613(18)30121-3) study and can also be found in Methods descriptions displayed in the app (for example as seen in Data Description module).

 ### Concordance Index (CI)